 - Office of the President

 - Center for Medical Ethics and Health Policy

-The Internship is sponsored by the Office of the President, Chief of Staff, Lorie Tabak supports the program as the preceptor.
-Senior Business Operations Associate, Anju Bolton manages the program.
+The Internship is sponsored by the Office of the President.
+Chief of Staff Lorie Tabak supports the program as the preceptor.
+Business Operations Associate Vanessa Romero manages the program.
 Together, they are responsible for the education and development of the intern and provide supervision and guidance during the internship.
 The internship supervisor will be assigned based on the area of the internship.

 Interview Process: Each department will be responsible for conducting interviews and selecting candidates.
 If identified to move forward, you will be contacted by the department for an interview.